 - Regular inspections of food businesses to ensure compliance with food safety legislation, standards and codes.

 - Investigation of food related complaints.

 - Advising food businesses of relevant food recall details.

-- Assisting new and existing businesses to ensure compliance with food legislation and standards.
+- Assisting new and existing businesses to ensure compliance with food legislation and standards and codes.

-- Undertaking food sampling to determine the presence of harmful bacteria, foreign objects or incorrect labeling.
+- Undertaking food sampling to determine the presence of harmful bacteria, foreign objects or incorrect labelling.

 Temporary events/food stalls

 Streatrader is a website that allows statewide registration and notification of temporary/Mobile Food premises, private Drinking Water Carters and Food Vending Machines.
 The statewide registration applies to all businesses, community groups and not-for-profit organisations.

 Go to Streatrader website at least two (2) weeks prior to conducting an event.
 You will be directed to Business Victoria Online, where you will create your login (unless you already have one, in which case you just simply fill in your username and password).
 Once your login details are complete, you will automatically enter the Streatrader website.
 You are now ready to complete your forms.
 Streatrader will guide you through the process until you're ready to hit the lodge button.